jersonmr/blog_square1/README.md

 This way, the database will be populated with new records coming from the API every minute instead every hour.

-This command run every hour a request to this API and save the records got in our database associated to the 'admin' user.
+This command execute a request to the API and save the records got in our database associated to the 'admin' user.

 <u>**Recommendation:**</u> if this project will go to be executed in a production server I recommend install in the server a process watcher like **Supervisor** and configurate the schedule task through this.